What We Do

 Native-led Archiving

-Our organization got its start by doing archival work on previously-inaccessible language materials from Siletz and Tolowa.
+Our organization got its start by doing archival work on previously-inaccessible language materials from the Siletz Reservation and Tolowa country.
 These materials had been taken by ethnographers and linguists and used for academic purposes, but never made accessible to the community to support revitalization in a meaningful way.
 Our solution?
 Collaborate with the National Breath of Life Institute for Indigenous Languages, a Native-run revitalization center, to create a digital archive for materials to be hosted online!
-This archive, called the Indigenous Language Digital Archive (ILDA), can be accessed under the “TAB”.
 Today, we are continuing to expand ILDA with the eventual goal to host all publicly-shareable archival material of Nuu-wee-ya’ in a single location.
 ILDA is a foundation to support us as we create dictionaries, learning materials, and help to distribute archival materials to families.

 Native-led Linguistic Analysis